leej3/pandoc_resume/markdown/resume_John_Lee.md

 Whenever I'm solving a problem, I seek to build off what already exists.
 Python and git excel as tools for this community driven approach.

-**Relational databases:** I have experience with SQL from teaching courses in Software Carpentry and from using SQLAlchemy to interface to pre-existing databases.
+**Relational databases:** I have experience with SQL from teaching courses in Software Carpentry and from using SQLAlchemy to connect to pre-existing databases.

 **Medicare and insurance claims data:** When working at Virginia Hospital Center, I worked with some records of CPT codes.
 My experience with this was limited to a couple of months though.